ErpNetDocs/webclient/index.md

 - [Introduction to @@webclient](./introduction/index.md) - explanation of commonly used terms, concepts and commands.
 - Step by step guides
 - Specific functionality - forms, which are specific to the @@webclient
-- [WMS Worker](.wms-worker/index.md) - mobile warehouse management app
+- [WMS Worker](.wms-worker/index.md) - mobile warehouse management application

 ## Other documentations